Where is Saint Patrick buried?

 Muirchu, who wrote of St Patrick’s mission in Ireland a few centuries after his death, describes St Patrick’s body being brought by two oxen to his burial place, the site on which a Church would be built.

-A carved memorial stone of Mourne Mountain Granite marks the spot of his burial.
+On the high point of Cathedral Hill in Downpatrick, a carved memorial stone of Mourne Mountain Granite marks the spot of his burial.

 This is a popular tourist attraction for people travelling to Ireland.

 Saint Patrick’s grave memorial stone

 This memorial stone was put in place in the early 1900’s to preserve and protect the burial spot due to the hoards of pilgrims who visited the burial site.

 Down Cathedral is housed on the location of an old Benedictine Monastery.

 Down Cathedral, the Cathedral Church of the Holy and Undivided Trinity is a Church of Ireland Cathedral.

 John De Courcy, the Norman conqueror of Ulster, is said to have expelled the Augustinian monks who had resided there.